XavierChanth/canvas-notify/README.md

 # Canvas Notify

+## Notice - This project is archived.

+I believe (my school at the very least) is limiting bandwidth on the API tokens.
+As such, I am archiving the project.

+## Description

 I was bored, so I made a program to quickly check when my assignments are due.
 To configure for your account create an API Token in Canvas.